sst/guide/_examples/how-to-add-a-custom-domain-to-a-serverless-api.md

 ---
 layout: example
-title: How to create a REST API with serverless
+title: How to add a custom domain to a serverless API
-date: 2021-01-27 00:00:00
+date: 2021-02-25 00:00:00
 lang: en
-description: In this example we will look at how to add custom domain to a serverless API using Serverless Stack Toolkit (SST).
-We'll be using the sst.Api construct to create an API with custom domain.
+description: In this example we will look at how to add a custom domain to a serverless API using Serverless Stack Toolkit (SST).
+We'll be using the sst.Api construct to create an API with a custom domain.
 repo: rest-api-custom-domain
-ref: how-to-add-custom-domain-to-a-serverless-api
+ref: how-to-add-a-custom-domain-to-a-serverless-api
-comments_id:
+comments_id: how-to-add-a-custom-domain-to-a-serverless-api/2334
 ---

-In this example we will look at how to add custom domain to a serverless API using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to add a custom domain to a serverless API using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).

 ## Requirements

 - Node.js >= 10.15.1
 - We'll be using Node.js (or ES) in this example but you can also use TypeScript
 - An [AWS account]({% link _chapters/create-an-aws-account.md %}) with the [AWS CLI configured locally]({% link _chapters/configure-the-aws-cli.md %})
+- A domain configured using [Route 53](https://aws.amazon.com/route53/).

 ## Create an SST app